exasol/public-knowledgebase/Connect-with-Exasol/importing-and-exporting-data-with-google-bigquery.md

  user '<access key>' IDENTIFIED BY '<secret>';
 ```

-### Step 2 - Create Scripts
+### Step 2 - Create Scripts for Exporting

 Run the commands found in the [export_to_bigquery.sql](https://raw.githubusercontent.com/exasol/exa-toolbox/master/utilities/export_to_bigquery.sql) statement to create the scripts that are needed.
 These are stored in the ETL schema, but can be replaced and use any schema.

-### Step 3 - Execute Scripts
+### Step 3 - Execute Scripts for Exporting

 Once the scripts are created, you can run this command to run the Lua script which calls the UDF that was created: